The story of PowerOn Midwest

 It means more reliable electricity, more capacity for economic growth, and a more resilient system that is designed to withstand extreme weather events.

-This map shows the area that will be studied during the upcoming route development process.
+This map shows the area that is being studied during routing discussions.
 PowerOn Midwest will offer multiple opportunities for stakeholders, Tribal entities, landowners, and the public to provide input into the route development process.

 Key benefits